Curry Vegetable Mix

 Pro Tips

-- Store onions separate to prevent odor absorption by other vegetables
+- Store potatoes and onions in cool, dark place separate from other vegetables

 Origin & Heritage